open-horizon/anax/docs/cluster_install.md

 This content provides a summary of how to install K3s, a lightweight and small Kubernetes cluster, on [Ubuntu 22.04.4 LTS ](https://ubuntu.com/download/server){:target="_blank"}{: .externalLink}.
 For more information, see [the K3s documentation ](https://docs.k3s.io/){:target="_blank"}{: .externalLink}.

-**Note**: If installed, uninstall kubectl before completing the following steps.
+**Note:**: If installed, uninstall kubectl before completing the following steps.

 1. Either login as root or elevate to root with sudo -i